-- Newly created issues should be in the "Pending" state.
+- New created issues should be in Pending state.

-- You can choose to make the workflow strict and restrict moving requests from the "Approved" state to the "Declined" state and vice versa, or leave that flexible.
+- You can choose to make the workflow strict and restrict moving requests from Approved state to Declined state and vice versa, or leave that flexible.
 Teleport will only change the request status once, i.e. the first time the request is approved or denied on your Jira board.

-With Workflow editor you can set up who can approve or deny the request based on their Jira user permissions.
+With the Jira workflow editor, you can set up who can approve or deny an access reuqest based on their Jira user permissions.
 We won't cover that in this guide as it mostly relates to Jira settings.
-By default, Teleport will allow anyone who can use the workflow to approve or deny the request.
+By default Teleport will allow anyone who can use the workflow to approve or deny the request.

-We recommend installing the Teleport Plugins alongside the Teleport Proxy.
-This is an ideal location as plugins have a low memory footprint, and will require both public internet access and Teleport Auth access.
-We currently only provide linux-amd64 binaries, you can also compile these plugins from source.
+We recommend installing Teleport plugins alongside the Teleport Proxy.
+This is an ideal location as plugins have a low memory footprint, and will require both public internet access and Teleport Auth Service access.

 teleport-jira or place the executable in the appropriate

 Teleport Jira Plugin uses a config file in TOML format.
 Generate a boilerplate config by running the following command: